Altuama/Homelab-and-Projects/Algonquin/Linux-Network-Services.md

 **Phase 3: SSH**
 - [x] AllowUsers: root, test only
+- [x] `cst8246` created as a valid-but-unauthorized account for negative testing
 - [x] Pubkey authentication enabled
-- [x] Password authentication enabled
+- [x] Password authentication enabled (for ssh-copy-id bootstrap only)
 - [x] Firewall allows SSH from 31.0/24 only

 **Phase 4: DNS**